 - The reaction (the behaviour of security) of the employees is measured

-- The behaviour regarding the different levels of difficulty is set in relation to an 'exemplary' test group, which is assigned an ESI of 90®
+- The behaviour with regard to the different levels of difficulty is set in relation to an "exemplary" test group, which is assigned an ESI® of 90.

 Critical average level shows need for action